SeiryuZ/HemeWeb/proposal/README.md

 [5] Green, C. (2014, June 14).
 Computer simulation could become 'integral' in the diagnosis, treatment, or prevention of disease by the end of the century | Science | News | The Independent.
 Retrieved April 4, 2016, from http://www.independent.co.uk/news/science/computer-simulation-could-become-integral-in-the-diagnosis-treatment-or-prevention-of-disease-by-the-9537730.html

 [6] Cohen, Johanne, et al. "Nekkloud: A software environment for high-order finite element analysis on clusters and clouds."
 Cluster Computing (CLUSTER), 2013 IEEE International Conference on.
 IEEE, 2013.

+[7] Walker, M. A., Madduri, R., Rodriguez, A., Greenstein, J. L., & Winslow, R. L. (2016).
+Models and Simulations as a Service: Exploring the Use of Galaxy for Delivering Computational Models.
+Biophysical journal, 110(5), 1038-1043.

+[8] Mehrotra, Piyush, et al. "Performance evaluation of Amazon EC2 for NASA HPC applications."
+Proceedings of the 3rd workshop on Scientific Cloud Computing Date.
+ACM, 2012.

+[9] He, Qiming, et al. "Case study for running HPC applications in public clouds."
+Proceedings of the 19th ACM International Symposium on High Performance Distributed Computing.
+ACM, 2010.

 <!--[2] Donoho, D. L. (2010).
 An invitation to reproducible computational research.
 Biostatistics, 11(3), 385-388.-->